chocolatey/choco-quickstart-scripts/README.md

 ---

-Welcome to the Chocolatey of Business (C4B) Quick-Start Guide!
+Welcome to the Chocolatey for Business (C4B) Quick-Start Guide!
 This guide will walk you through the basics of configuring a C4B Server on your VM infrastructure of choice.
 This includes:

 - The Chocolatey Licensed components
 - A NuGet V3 Repository (Nexus)